 Aiding in the prevention and elimination of homelessness keeps being a priority for the jurisdiction.
 In previous years, CDBG funding has been awarded to organizations providing services to the homeless and those at-risk of becoming homeless through facility rehab projects, administrative expenses, and or program related costs.
-In FY 2019, CDBG funds were allocated to aid in the construction of the Veterans Village Outreach Center by covering the cost of plumbing installation.
+In FY 2021, \$50,000 of CDBG funds are allocated to aid in the construction/ rehabilitation of a homeless shelter in the city of Jonesboro.
+We also have allocated an additional \$50,000 towards the Veterans Village Outreach Center by covering the cost of the completion of the outreach resource center.

-Moreover, the Public Services Program is a great way to assist nonprofit organizations with administrative and program expenses to services they provide to their LMI clients and residents.
-The Hispanic Community Services, Inc. is an organization providing several programs and services to the Hispanic community in Jonesboro and the outskirts of the city.
-This year, CDBG will fund them for the afterschool program, La Escuelita, to provide resources, bilingual tutoring and much more to K-8 school age children attending the program.
+Moreover, the Public Services Program is a great way to assist nonprofit organizations with administrative and program expenses for services they provide to their LMI clients and residents.
+The

+Hispanic Community Services, Inc. is an organization providing several programs and services to the Hispanic community in Jonesboro and the outskirts of the city.
+This year, CDBG will fund them for the afterschool program, La Escuelita, to provide resources including bilingual tutoring and much more to K-8 school age children attending the program as well as any child needing services.
 West End Neighborhood Association has created multiple projects to assist and improve their neighborhood within their association boundaries.
-Previously, the nonprofit has received CDBG funding for neighborhood safety initiatives, safety security cameras, and park and lighting improvements.
-Continuing with their great neighborhood improvement and safety in-mind projects, for FY 2020, they will receive funding to install over 100 streetlights in their neighborhood aiming to decrease the growing crime rate.
-They are collaborating with City Water and Light, City of Jonesboro Police Department, and other entities to install lighting strategically needed areas of the neighborhood where more crime activity is reported or seen.
+West End Neighborhood Association will use FY21 CDBG funding to increase the safety and overall experience of the CWL Blazing to Fitness trail for the families and youth in the neighborhood.
+They are installing lighting along the back fence area of the new trail, a water fountain, and two benches.
+Hope Found of Northeast Arkansas is a new recipient of the program.
+They will use their funding to implement community education and awareness programs for victims of human trafficking.
+Project Hope is an expansion of outreach services provided by the Hope Found to victims of human trafficking in the Jonesboro and surrounding area.
+Another new recipient is the Court Appointed Special Advocates or CASA.
+The organization provides a vital service to the community and ensures that voices of the abused and neglected children are heard.
+This program will recruit, train and support volunteer advocacy for every child in foster care in the City of Jonesboro.